Code-Institute-Submissions/RNazarian1-ordak_gallery_MarResub/README.md

 ![Image](https://github.com/RNazarian1/ordak_gallery/blob/master/assets/images/readme/brain_structure_marked_resized.jpg)

 ### Business Goal
-- The major goal is to benefit from srt msrkrt business opportunities in a cheatic market which is difficult to penetrate and stay sustainable.
+- The major goal is to benefit from art markrt business opportunities in a cheatic market which is difficult to penetrate and stay sustainable.
 - There are many talents who are living under the shadow of famous figures or does not have a propper platform to promote their works.
 It is tried to promote those talents through an innovative approach.
 - The website is focused on painting therefore should be soon a base for many artists
 - Art market needs different approach to reach paintings and their creators.